 The Provide Commerce acquisition has not performed well.
 Revenues have shrunk by 9% from 2015 -2017 and segment operating income has decreased by more than 30%.

 The legacy FTD has not done particularly well either.
 Overall FTD consolidated revenues have declined by over 11% from 2015 -2017 and operating income has shrunk by more than 30%.

 The business continues to carry significant financial leverage which puts the entire company at risk.

-While there weren’t all that many spin-offs from 2013 that compounded at attractive rates, there was a handful.
-In each case, they were fundamentally decent businesses in stable industries which were separated from a much larger company.
+While there weren’t many spin-offs from 2013 that compounded at attractive rates, there was a handful.
+In each case, they were fundamentally good businesses in stable industries which were separated from a much larger company.
 Furthermore, the best performers had opportunities for organic growth and operational improvements.

 This study highlights the importance of understanding the business model and associated economics along with the capital structure and incentives of the key decision makers post-transaction.